Advanced Placement / AP Classes

 Elementary G/T Classes

-In the event that our GISD students continue distance learning beginning April 6, G/T students will receive their G/T intervention through digital access organized by their G/T teachers.
-Click HERE to view resources for parents of G/T students.
+G/T students are receiving their G/T intervention through digital access organized by their G/T teachers.
+Click HERE to view additional resources for parents of G/T students.

 FOR ACCESS TO FREQUENT ADVANCED ACADEMICS UPDATES, FOLLOW US ON TWITTER AT @HOPE_SCALLAN